-The state subsequently charged defendant with manufacturing marijuana and possessing with intent to deliver the same.
-After the prosecutor presented his proofs at the preliminary examination, defendant moved to dismiss the charges under the MMMA's § 4 grant of immunity and § 8 defense.
-In the alternative, defendant sought to assert the § 8 defense at trial.
+The prosecuting attorney subsequently charged defendant with manufacturing marijuana and possessing it with the intent to deliver it.
+After the prosecutor presented his proofs at the preliminary examination, defendant moved to dismiss the charges under the MMMA's § 4 grant of immunity and the § 8 defense provision.
+In the alternative, defendant sought to assert a § 8 defense at trial.

-A. THE EVIDENTIARY HEARING
+THE EVIDENTIARY HEARING

 Defendant was the only testifying witness at the evidentiary hearing.
-He claimed that: (1) he was a medical marijuana patient and his own caregiver; and (2) he also served as a caregiver for five additional medical marijuana patients.
+He claimed that (1) he was a medical marijuana patient and his own caregiver, and (2) he also served as a caregiver for five additional medical marijuana patients.
 Defendant possessed registry identification cards for himself and his five patients, and submitted the cards as evidence.
-The prosecution stipulated to the validity of defendant's own registry identification card.
+The prosecution stipulated the validity of defendant's own registry identification card.
 Further, the cards demonstrate that defendant served as caregiver for the five additional patients in September 2011, when the police recovered marijuana from his home.
-Yet defendant was unfamiliar with the health background of his patients, and could not identify the maladies or "debilitating conditions"
+Yet defendant was unfamiliar with the health background of his patients and could not identify the maladies or "debilitating conditions" suffered by two of his patients.
+He was not aware of how much marijuana any of his patients were supposed to use to treat their respective conditions or for how long his patients were supposed to use "medical marijuana."
+And he could not name each patient's certifying physician.